Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.
+- This season, Jimmy Butler has made 7.5 shots from the floor per game, which adds up to 14.9% of his team's total makes.

-- Butler is averaging 1.6 three-point field goal attempts per game this season, which is 3.6% of his team's attempts from beyond the arc.
+- He's put up 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Defensively, the Nuggets are eighth in the league, giving up 112.5 points per game.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per game.

-- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.
+- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.

 Jimmy Butler vs. the Nuggets